ojohnso3/food-coma-application/README.md

 **Other Components**
 - Either a content-based algorithm where we create a profile of the user's preferences and use this information to recommend new recipes, or a collaborative system where we ask users to rate recipes and recommend them based on these ratings.
 These methods are sourced from [here](https://en.wikipedia.org/wiki/Recommender_system#Approaches).

+Approved - algorithm for combining ingredients and ranking dishes should be the main component

 ### Idea 3
 **Project Idea:** Car-pool University, an application that coordinates ride-share trips to & from common destinations (e.g. airport/train stations) with other college students.